 - Designed and dedicated a new memorial paving stone to famed bard Lachlan Mòr MacMhuirich in Makars Court to mark the 600th anniversary of the Battle of Harlaw.
 Located adjacent to the Scottish Writers Museum in Edinburgh, MacMhuirich joins such illustrious Scots writers as Robert Burns, Sir Walter Scott and Robert Louis Stevenson.

-- Commissioned the design for an Ellis Island tartan.
+- The Society commissioned the design for an Ellis Island tartan from Matt Newsome of the Scottish Tartan Center in Franklin, North Carolina.
 A tartan for all with immigrant ancestors.
 Registered in Edinburgh on Tartan Day 2011.

 - The Society establishes the Private Bill Millin Memorial Piping Scholarship.

 - Led by Ian Skone-Rees, the Society hosts their first Harp Glen at the Seaside Highland Games in Ventura, CA.